SelynCatto/multi_patch/readme.md

-# xdroid_patch
+# multi_patch
-work in progress repo of patches used to build & boot xdroid on A13
+work in progress repo of patches used to build & boot some gsis on A13

 ## Credits
 These people have helped this project, mostly because I took patches from them (heh, sorry x3)